tylerbodway/dotfiles/README.md

 ```bash
 ./install mac
 ```
+> [!NOTE]
+The installation script is meant to be idempotent.
+You can run it upon intial set up, and/or any time you make a change.
+>

 ## Profiles

 Global configurations that should apply to any machine live at the top level of this repo, and installation instructions live in `install.conf.yaml`.

-Any OS or machine specific customizations can live in a respective `profiles/<name>` folder with it's own files and `install.conf.yaml`.
+Separate OS or machine setups can be stored in a distinct `profiles/` folder with their own configuration files and `install.conf.yaml`.

-> [!NOTE]
+> [!IMPORTANT]
-> Prefix paths in the profile's `install.conf.yaml` with the `@` symbol.
+> Prefix paths in any profile's `install.conf.yaml` with the `@` symbol.
 The installation
-> script will automatically replace it with the actual path.
+> script will automatically replace it with the profile's actual directory path.

 Both the global and profile-specific configurations will be installed.